Trust in Science and Technology

 State Library of Queensland, Auditorium 1

-CSIRO together with senior leaders in science, policy and technology will come together to dive into the complex world of public trust.
-Through talks, discussions and interviews, the day will provide you with a broader understanding of how trust influences innovation and vice versa – from responsible health interventions to transparent AI.
+CSIRO came together with senior leaders in science, policy and technology to dive into the complex world of public trust.
+Through talks, discussions and interviews, the day provided a broader understanding of how trust influences innovation and vice versa – from responsible health interventions to transparent AI.

 Main Session (9.00am – 3.00pm)